lpollonini/qt-nirs/docs/What_is_QT-NIRS.md

 ## Advantages

 Vendor tools aimed to the quality assurance rely on the calibration process to enhance the *signal-to-noise ratio* (SNR).
 This process optimizes the fNIRS optodes gain at the beginning of the data collection.
 However, the optodes-scalp coupling is likely to change as the subject goes through the experimental tasks.

+# Download and installation

+## Requirements

+# Example of use

+# Advanced mode

+# Integration with Homer and Brain AnalayzIR

+# Citation